Health Policies & Requirements

 - Financial Responsibility and Assignment of Benefits form.

-Generally speaking, both prescription and over-the-counter (OTC) medications are not allowed on dorm.
 The following types of medications (prescription, over-the-counter, and supplements) will continue to be dispensed from the Health Center and are not allowed on dorm:

 - All controlled substances and Schedule 2 medications, including: